 To be licensed, certain standards must be met and maintained.
 All facilities are inspected periodically and surveys are conducted.
 Learn more about the licensing and survey process at the Centers for Medicare and Medicaid Services.

-When an Adult Protective Services complaint is made, a screener will gather information in order to determine the most appropriate response.
-Some of the information you may be asked to provide will be:
+If you suspect or witness adult abuse (What is adult abuse?) you may call our statewide toll-free reporting hotline at 1-855-503-SAFE (7233).
+When you call to report an issue, a screener will gather information in order to determine the most appropriate response.
+Some of the information you may be asked to provide includes:

-- Details about the person you are concerned about such as age, where they live, and their current level of functioning;
+- Details about the person you are concerned about such as age, where they live, and their current level of functioning (if known);

-- A description of the problem or the situation you feel is abusive or neglectful;
+- A description of the problem or the situation you feel is inadequate, abusive or neglectful;

-- Information about other people or witnesses the investigator may want to speak to that have direct information about your complaint;
+- Information about other people or witnesses an investigator may want to speak to who may have direct information about your complaint;

-- Whether or not the person is in immediate danger or at imminent risk of harm;
+- Whether or not the person is in immediate danger or risk of harm;

 - Details about how to contact you in the future if additional information is needed or if you would like a copy of the non-confidential public report.